mimoo/FirefoxTimeTracker/README.md

 # FirefoxTimeTracker

-I always thought I could reduce the amount of time slacking if I could track my time on facebook, reddit, hackernews... like I track my calories intake to reduce my weight.
+I always thought I could reduce the amount of time slacking if I could track my time on facebook, reddit, hackernews... like  tracking calories intake to reduce weight.
 I couldn't find a good firefox plugin for that so I decided to make one.

 # How to use it?